Eben60/PackageMaker.jl/docs/src/index.md

 ### Creating remote repository on GitHub

+_This feature will be available in the v1.2.0, to be released soon_

 This feature is only available if [GitHub CLI](https://cli.github.com/manual/) is installed ([installation instructions](https://github.com/cli/cli#installation)) and configured on your computer.
 There are many ways to install it: If you already have one of the supported package managers, you may use it, otherwise you could try `Webi`.

 After installation, you will need to authentificate `gh` to your GitHub account, e.g. by running `gh auth login` and following instructions.